mrmohit786/monorepo-using-lerna/README.md

-## Monorepo architecture build using lerna
+## Monorepo architecture build using lerna and yarn workspace

 ### Some useful commands for lerna